Jim Lindsey

-James Edgar Lindsey (born November 24, 1944) is an American former professional football player who was a running back for the Minnesota Vikings of the National Football League (NFL) from 1966 to 1972.
-Today he is a real estate agent and golf developer.
+James Edgar Lindsey (November 24, 1944 – July 19, 2026) was an American professional football player who was a running back for the Minnesota Vikings of the National Football League (NFL) from 1966 to 1972.
+He played college football for the Arkansas Razorbacks.

-Sports
+Football career

 Arkansas Razorbacks football

 Lindsey was a member of the 1964 national championship-winning football team at the University of Arkansas, and founded Lindsey & Associates in Fayetteville, Arkansas in 1972.
-James Lindsey is a member of Kappa Sigma fraternity at the University of Arkansas - Xi Chapter.
+James Lindsey was a member of Kappa Sigma fraternity at the University of Arkansas - Xi Chapter.
 He completed a degree in mathematics.

-Lindsey was a member of the University of Arkansas board of trustees and was a central to many of the decisions made by the board, including the hiring of head football coach Houston Nutt in 1997 and the decision to continue to play football games at War Memorial Stadium in Little Rock, Arkansas.
+He was a member of the University of Arkansas board of trustees and was a central to many of the decisions made by the board, including the hiring of head football coach Houston Nutt in 1997 and the decision to continue to play football games at War Memorial Stadium in Little Rock, Arkansas.

 Minnesota Vikings

 Lindsey was a running back for the Vikings, most often used for punting and kickoff returns.
 He played from 1966 to 1972.